Intro-to-Data-Science-Team-10/Analysis-of-Mental-Health-Dynamics/README.md

    - Open the Jupyter Notebook file for a detailed walkthrough of the analysis.

 2. **SPSS Results:**
-   - Refer to the folder for screenshots of the SPSS results.
+   - Refer to the png files for screenshots of the SPSS results.

 3. **Dataset:**
    - Access the dataset in for exploring the raw data.